 The Treatment Model

-Includes dedicated professionals from a variety of backgrounds who work together to holistically meet the needs and goals of the Consumers.
+Includes dedicated professionals from a variety of backgrounds who work together to holistically meet the needs and goals of the individuals served.
 The Team consists of a psychiatrist, a peer advocate, a Registered Nurse, and Social Workers.

 ACT Services are available 24 hours a day, 7 days a week.
 Team contact is based on individual need and no limits are placed on the length of time a person receives services.

-The majority of services are provided within the Consumer's home.
-Emphasis is placed on the Consumer being an active participant in treatment and recovery.
+The majority of services are provided within the individual's home.
+Emphasis is placed on the indidvidual served being an active participant in treatment and recovery.
 The Team provides medication management and therapeutic services.
 The Team assists individuals in coordinating services with other community agencies and primary care physicians.